PyLops/pylops-gpu/docs/source/api/others.rst

 PyLops-GPU Utilities
 ====================
-Alongside with its *Linear Operators* and *Solvers*, PyLops contains also a number of auxiliary routines performing universal tasks that are used by several operators or simply within one or more :ref:`tutorials` for the preparation of input data and subsequent visualization of results.
+Alongside with its *Linear Operators* and *Solvers*, PyLops-GPU contains also a number of auxiliary routines.

 Shared
 ------